lsst-it/ittn-029/index.rst

 ============

 The current Teststand housed at NCSA is to be logically and physical relocated to the base data center (BDC) in La Serena.
+At a minimum, the "full size" DAQ will have to be physically moved.
+The relocation may be achieved by purchasing new servers, moving existing servers or a combination of the two.
+There are capital cost and schedule impacts with either approach which need to be weighed.
 As the movement of hardware will be inherently disruptive to ongoing development activities, we believe that a review should be made of the requirements for the eventual Teststands that are envisioned to be located both at the BDC and in Tucson.
-This would allow use to reevaluate and reallocate our current computing resources while identify any equipment which needs to be procured.
+This would allow use to reevaluate and reallocate our current computing resources while identifying any equipment which needs to be procured.
 An interim Teststand plan will be needed in order to maintain development while key equipment (E.g., a DAC) is in transit.
 Interim resources will need to be place prior to commencing tear down at NCSA.

-Rather than attempting to identically replicate the Teststand as it is currently envisioned at NCSA, which would be labor intensive and require at least some level of manual reconfiguration of each host, we plan to re-provision each host from scratch upon arrival at the BDC.
+Rather than attempting to identically replicate the state of hosts in the Teststand as it is currently envisioned at NCSA, which would be labor intensive and require at least some level of manual reconfiguration of relocated hosts, we plan to re-provision any migrated host from scratch upon arrival at the BDC.
 This will necessitate identifying data which needs to be preserved within the existing Teststand.
 Instead of entrusting this data to to "snail mail", it should be copied in advance via the long haul network (LHN).

-It appears plausible that it would take ~3 months from the time a tear down is commenced at NCSA until the hosts are again available for development usage at the BDC.
-We believe this necessitates at least a functional auxtel Teststand in Tucson and possibly the reallocation of resources at the BDC in order to supplement the current Kueyen on Antu kubernetes clusters.
+It appears plausible that it would take ~3 months from the time a tear down is commenced at NCSA until a relocate host would again be available for development usage at the BDC.
+The time table is closer to ~5 months for relocating a DAQ.
+We believe this necessitates at least a functional auxtel/comcam Teststand in Tucson and possibly the reallocation of resources at the BDC in order to supplement the current Kueyen on Antu kubernetes clusters.
 It is already known that new equipment will be required in order to build a functional Teststand environment in Tucson.
 If the procurement process is started before the end of September, 2020 it is conceivable that the new standard will be available prior to the start of the CY 2020 "holiday season".
 If NCSA is able to complete a tear down and have equipment in transit over the "new year", it may help to minimize the disruption as this is a period of time in which many staff are expected to take leave.

 This is intended sequence of steps to plan and execute a teststand relocation: